yurright/mosh-nextjs-tutorial/README.md

-This is the code I practiced to learn Next JS
+This is the code I used to practice Next JS

 - youtube: https://www.youtube.com/watch?v=ZVnjOPwW4ZA (1 hour)